Khojiakbar07/BASCOO/README.md

-# DoslogisticWeb
+# Abscoo
+Abscoo is is a leading Uzbek systems integrator and distributor specializing in audio-visual solutions.
+They provide hardware and software solutions for various applications, including situational and control centers, educational institutions, and corporate environments

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.

 ## Development server